 Plenty of opportunities exist for the showcasing of musical talent, including formal College events, the annual Concert in the Stairwell, and various musical competitions against Selwyn College.
 If you have a musical talent, please bring your instrument with you to the College if practical.
-The College has a music room and there are pianos and an organ on-site.
+The College has a music room and there are guitars, a drum kit, pianos and an organ on-site.

 There are also various clubs and competitions at all levels of seriousness.
 The most significant of these are the annual contests between Knox and Selwyn Colleges, competing for the Cameron Shield (in sports) and the Nevill Cup (in cultural activities).
 In addition, Residents often form new groups or teams for specific purposes, such as competing in other inter-college or club events.
+We also usually have Residents' competitions for tennis, table-tennis and badminton.